abinit/abinit/doc/mkdocs-user-guide/respfn.md

 ## 1 Description of perturbations

 The perturbation of the **phonon** type is the displacement of one atom along one of the axis of the unit cell, by a unit of length (in reduced coordinates).
 It is characterized by two integer numbers and one wavevector.
-The two integer numbers are the number of the moved atom, which will be noted "ipert", and the number of the axis of the unit cell, which will be noted "idir". "ipert" for phonon perturbation can have values between 1 and [[natom]], "idir" can have values between 1 and 3.
+The two integer numbers are the number of the moved atom, which will be noted **ipert**, and the number of the axis of the unit cell, which will be noted **idir**.

+!!! important

+    *ipert* for phonon perturbation can have values between 1 and [[natom]], *idir* can have values between 1 and 3.

-The set of all possible phonon perturbations for one wavevector has thus (3*[[natom]]) elements.
+The set of all possible phonon perturbations for one wavevector has thus 3 * [[natom]] elements.
 From this basis set, all phonons can be constructed by linear combination.
 The set of atoms to be moved in one dataset of ABINIT is determined by the input variable [[rfatpol]].
 The set of directions to be considered in one dataset of